NaoNaoOnline/apischema/README.md

 # apischema

-This is the source of truth for the NaoNao gRPC API.
-The apischema defines how RPC calls are shaped and function.
-Having a unified abstraction helps us generate client and server code across different languages.
+This is the source of truth for the NaoNao RPC API.
+The apischema defines how RPC calls are shaped and function using Protocol Buffer definitions.
+Having a unified abstraction helps us generate client and server code across different languages and remain mostly independent of transport layer specifics.